paulmillr/chokidar/README.md

 });

+// Example of a more typical implementation structure:

+// Initialize watcher
 var watcher = chokidar.watch('file, dir, or glob', {
   ignored: /[\/\\]\./,
   persistent: true
 });

-var log = console.log.bind(console);
+// something to use when events are received var log = console.log.bind(console);

+// Add event listeners
 watcher
   .on('add', function(path) { log('File', path, 'has been added'); })
   .on('change', function(path) { log('File', path, 'has been changed'); })